Sunscreen-tech/compiler_benchmarks/README.md

 Our benchmarks consist of the following 4 programs:
 - **Chi-squared test** (an FHE-friendly variant).
 This program gives you a sense of how the FHE compilers perform on arithmetic-heavy programs.
 The original program is courtesy of [this SoK paper](https://arxiv.org/abs/2101.07078) on FHE compilers.
 - **Cardio program**.
 This program contains a mix of operations including logical, comparison, and arithmetic operations.
 The original program is courtesy of [this SoK paper](https://arxiv.org/abs/2101.07078).
-- **First-price sealed-bid auction program** (can vary the number of bids).
+- **First-price sealed-bid auction** (can vary the number of bids).
 This program features comparisons over encrypted values and looping over plaintext values.
 Importantly, it features a significant amount of parallelism for Parasol to exploit, assuming the machine has sufficient cores.
 - **Hamming distance** (can choose byte size).
 This program has less parallelism for Parasol to exploit today (e.g. no parallel tree reduction).

 # Prereqs